-- Any other condition where traditional treatment has proven ineffective.
+- Any other condition for which traditional treatment has proven ineffective

-How long does it take for RSO to take effect?
 That depends on how you use it.
-If you consume RSO orally, it can take up to 3 hours to experience peak effects (although this can happen much faster).
-In contrast, some infused topicals take as little as 3 minutes to set in.
+If you consume RSO orally, it can take up to 3 hours to experience peak effects (although this can also happen much faster).
+By contrast, some infused topicals can take just a few minutes to start working.

-If you’re asking yourself “how much RSO should I take,” never fear.
-Below, we’ll outline a basic 12-week dosing regimen.
+If you’re asking yourself “how much RSO should I take,” we’ll outline a basic 12-week RSO oil dosing regimen below.

-- Week 1: 3 doses per day 8 hours apart.
+- Week One: Three doses per day, eight hours apart.
 Each dose should be the size of half a grain of rice.

-- Weeks 2-5: double your dosage every four days.
-Stop once you reach a gram of RSO every day.
+- Weeks Two – Five: Continue three doses daily, eight hours apart but double your dosage amount every four days.
+Stop increasing once you’ve reached one gram of RSO per day.

-- Weeks 5-12: take one gram daily, split up into even doses 8 hours apart.
+- Weeks Five – Twelve: Take one gram daily, split up into even doses eight hours apart.

-Keep in mind that this is just a basic dosage schedule.
-It may not work for your specific needs.
-If you are considering an RSO regimen, we recommend a consultation with a dispensary agent to determine which regimen is appropriate for your situation.
+Keep in mind that this is a basic RSO oil dosage schedule, and you may need to adjust dosages up or down to address your specific needs.
+If you’re considering an RSO regimen for the very first time, we recommend a consultation with your healthcare provider and a dispensary agent before starting your regimen.